sparky8342/synacor_challenge/README.md

 Here is my code used to solve the synacor challenge, which is here: https://challenge.synacor.com/.
 This is highly recommended and can be done in any language of your choice.

+(I've not included the files you download for the challenge).

 ## SPOILERS FOLLOW
 ```